 It turns out that for them; Previous exposure to other coronaviruses that infect humans, such as those that cause symptoms similar to the common cold, has helped their bodies resist the emerging coronavirus.

-This is because T cells that are an essential part of the body’s immune response have been able to detect and target genetic elements from other seasonal coronaviruses, which are also found in SARS-CoV-2.
+This is because T cells development is an essential part of the body’s immune response have been able to detect and target genetic elements from other seasonal coronaviruses, which are also found in SARS-CoV-2.

 This means that their bodies were able to attack the emerging virus without producing their own antibodies.